SachinKalsi/annotated-research-papers/seq2seq with Neural Netowrks/README.md

 A study by Google (2014) - Ilya Sutskever and team.

+## Annotation standards
+🟡 - The important research or study with respect to the core concept explained in the paper are highlighted in yellow 🟡 color.

+🟢 - The important takeways or learnings are highlighted in green 🟢 color

+🔴 - Important takeaways

+🔴 + Underline - mini conlusions or crisp summary found in the paper are underlined

 ## Major learnings from paper

 1. The **_ATTENTION MECHANISM_** was also studied in 2013-2014 allows neural networks to focus on different parts of their input